Team-Armadillo-IBM/Team-Armadillo-Final/README.md

    ```bash
    ./scripts/run_jupyter_lab.sh
    ```
+   > Troubleshooting tip: if you see `-bash: ./scripts/run_jupyter_lab.sh: No such file or directory`, confirm that your shell's current working directory is the repository root (the folder containing `README.md`).
+Running `pwd` should end with `/Team-Armadillo-Final`.
+You can also invoke the helper explicitly with `bash scripts/run_jupyter_lab.sh` to avoid PATH issues on shells that restrict executable lookups.

 3. Open any of the archived notebooks to trace experiments or to craft new prompt/agent variations.
 Because the kernel points at this repo you can import modules such as `agent_lab.prompts` directly.

 Use the same kernel when creating new notebooks so they can share utilities and configuration logic with the CLI.